usds/justice40-tool/infrastructure/README.md

+# Current steps for local & stg:

-## create acm certificate
+## Assumptions

+Make sure you have previously run

+`npm install`

+and this assumes you have set up an AWS account and have your CLI programmatic access stored in:

+OSX:
+`~/.aws/credentials`

+Windows:
+`C:\Users\USERNAME\.aws\credentials`

+## Create ACM Certificate

-This only needs to be run once for the `sit` environment.  stg and prd, we're assuming some other certificate arn will be used
+This only needs to be run once for the `stg` environment.
+Prd (not yet created: tbd) will be assuming some other certificate arn will be used.

-    npx serverless create-cert
+    `npx serverless create-cert`

-you'll have to grab the arn of the certificate from the log output or go into the console to get it, looks like the plugin doesn't work any more.
-Set CLOUDFRONT_CERTIFICATE_ARN in sit to that value
+You'll have to grab the arn of the certificate from the log output or go into the console to get it, looks like the plugin doesn't work any more.
+Set CLOUDFRONT_CERTIFICATE_ARN in sit to that value.

-## deploy
+## How To Deploy

+    `sls deploy --aws-profile <<your profile name from ~/.aws/credentials>> --stage stg --verbose`

+* Note: if sls doesn't work for you, try running this command inside /infrastructure:

-    sls deploy --aws-profile geoplatform --stage sit --verbose
+    `./node_modules/.bin/serverless deploy --aws-profile <<your profile name from ~/.aws/credentials>> --stage stg --verbose`

-If it's the first time deploying, you'll have to create a dns entry that points to the cloudfront distribution.
+# Warning!
+This section on is currently unimplemented, partially incorrect, and untested.

-## testing
+## Testing

 The examples can be run several different ways

-### local
+### Local

 The `package.json` file incluses several examples to run against the local source code.
 The actual tasks will execute within AWS, so an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` must be set in